molecula/documentation/saas/streaming/_posts/2022-04-02-streamingoverview.md

 }
 ```

 It is recommended to “microbatch” records before sending them to maximize ingest rates.
-The maximum amount of records that can be sent in a single request is capped at 1000 today.
+The maximum amount of records that can be sent in a single request is constrained by the limits above.
 The JSON blob does support nested structures, so it is up to your schema to define the “path” for each field’s value.